lady-h-world/My_Garden/reading_pages/The Queen/param_tuning_5.md

 <p>
 <img align="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/perfume.png" width="355" height="307" /></p>

-Hey, it's Miss Mooncake's story time!

-That was a Sunday in an early Autumn, the air was filled with mixed fragrant scents.
-Lady H. was having the afternoon tea at her balcony.
-Her assistants came one after another to report garden business, and each girl brought in an aromatic air.
-Lady H. didn't notice anything unusual until Diana came in.
+It was a Sunday in early autumn, and the air was infused with a blend of fragrant scents.
+Lady H. was enjoying afternoon tea on her balcony.
+Her assistants arrived one by one to report on garden business, each bringing with them a delightful aroma.
+Lady H. didn't notice anything unusual until Diana walked in.

 "Diana!
 You're wearing perfume today!?
-I thought you would never do that!".
-Diana's nose is too sensitive and she rarely uses any perfume.
-Diana replied with a big smile and shinning eyes, "The Garden Market gave us 99% discounts to buy the latest summer design, I have never seen such low price, so decided to give it a try and I love it!".
+I thought you would never do that!"
+Diana, known for her sensitive nose and rare use of perfume, replied with a big smile and shining eyes, "The Garden Market offered us a 99% discount on the latest summer design.
+I've never seen such a low price, so I decided to give it a try, and I love it!"

 "Oh, I'm glad to hear that! ...
-Wait a min, Garden Market is giving out perfume almost for free!?
-Why?".
-"Remeber we had harvested 3 times more summer flowers this year?
-Garden Market made much more perfume than they can sell and had to do a clearance sale".
-"I see.
-Hmm... we should do some sales forecasting before manufacturing".
+Wait a minute, Garden Market is giving away perfume?
+Why?"
+Diana explained, "Remember, we harvested three times more summer flowers this year?
+Garden Market produced much more perfume than they could sell and had to have a clearance sale."
+Lady H. pondered, "I see.
+Hmm... we should conduct some sales forecasting before manufacturing."

-With HPO tools at hand, this is how Lady H. decided to add this regression problem into her experiments, to forecast Garden Market's sales.
+To forecast Garden Market's sales is a regression problem.

 #### Baseline Forecast

-Remember the Sales baseline model output shown before?

 Before using the HPO power, Lady H. used default LGBM to do a baseline forecast and got 0.884 R2 score in 34.3 seconds.
 That's a decent result, as mentioned before, the closer R2 gets towards 1 in testing data, the better.